Facebook, Twitter, Instagram, Youtube…

-Ok, so you’ve set up a content calendar, you post regularly and at the right times and your posts are generating interest in the form of shares and comments.
+Ok, so you’ve set up a content calendar, you post regularly and at the right times, and your posts generate interest in shares and comments.

-So you happy, right?
+So you are happy, right?
 And you can just happily continue as you are?

 Or even a simple thank you can go a long way.

 And questions shouldn’t be seen as an irritation.
 A question means somebody needs your help.
-Its a chance to engage with potential clients and again, show your expertise and credibility.
+It’s a chance to engage with potential clients and show your expertise and credibility again.

 Engagement can also mean posting client transformations (with their consent) and even posting on their social media feeds where their followers and friends will see it.